Piotr1215/rust-exercises/README.md

 ### Ownership

+Ownership rules:

 - Each value in Rust has an owner.
 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.

+Before I could understand the concept of borrowing, I had to understand the idea of `moving`.

+> Moving is transferring the ownership of a `value` from one variable or function to another.

 #### Out of Scope